Overview of Graduate Program

 The student will then develop the final draft of the prospectus.

-The format of the dissertation prospectus should be no more than 10 pages, single-spaced with an accompanying select bibliography of not more than 10 pages.
+The format of the dissertation prospectus should be no more than 10 pages, single-spaced, with an accompanying select bibliography of not more than 10 pages.
 (We have tried to set the length and format of the document to conform to standard fellowship and postdoctoral applications with the idea that the prospectus then has a greater potential for being transformed into a vehicle for seeking outside funding.)
 The prospectus should have the following elements:

-b. names of the committee members;
+- names of the committee members

-c. short description of the project;
+- short description of the project

-j. a chapter outline.
+- chapter outline.

-Students should follow the steps detailed in the “Qualifying Examination Calendar” tab and develop a preliminary draft of the prospectus in the Fall of the 3rd year of coursework, in collaboration with the Dissertation Director.
+Students should follow the steps detailed in the “Qualifying Examination Process & Calendar” tab and develop a preliminary draft of the prospectus in the Fall of the 3rd year of coursework, in collaboration with the Dissertation Director.
 A revised preliminary draft should be circulated to the whole exam committee at least three weeks before the written QE.
 The prospectus will be discussed and reviewed with the Dissertation Director and Committee over the summer following the QE.

-A final version of the prospectus must be approved by all Dissertation Committee members and placed on file with the GSSA in the semester following the QE – by December 1 for Spring QEs or May 1 for Fall QEs.
+A final version of the prospectus must be approved by all Dissertation Committee members and placed on file with the GSAO in the semester following the QE – by December 1 for Spring QEs or May 1 for Fall QEs.

 5TH YEAR PRESENTATIONS

 During the Fall of the 5th year of study, doctoral candidates will make a public presentation based upon a chapter from their dissertations – to present work that is not only “prospective,” but actually in the process of revision and refinement.
 This is not an exam; it is not a job talk.
 It is, however, a chance to share work in progress, to solicit feedback, and to generate critical reflection.
 ABD researchers will circulate their prospectuses ahead of time to fellow students and faculty; the researcher is thus not obligated to repeat the larger parameters of the project in great detail, knowing that his/her audience has been acquainted in advance.
-This scenario allows the researcher to be strategic about what portion of his/her work s/he decides to share and to decide how to make best use of the time.
+This scenario allows the researcher to be strategic about what portion of his/her work she/he decides to share and to decide how to make best use of the time.
 ABD researchers are invited to reflect with their dissertation advisors about what work to share and what research sites and research questions they want to explore with the group.
 Researchers may choose to focus on a previously drafted chapter that feels secure and finalized; however, we also hope that researchers will make use of this time to advance new writing, to reflect together on methodological, organizational, or conceptual issues that might still be vexing them.
 Researchers are encouraged to ask themselves: what would be most useful to me? where can I use some help from a wider intellectual community who is focused (how lovely is this) for an hour or so on me and my work?

 Researchers will present roughly 30-minutes of research and reflection, followed by Q & A. Given that this ABD Lecture is also part of a larger and varied intellectual colloquium in the graduate program, fellow students and faculty are strongly urged to read the prospectuses ahead of time and to engage rigorously, generously, and imaginatively with the work of ABD researchers.